andreasbalevik/hugo-fjordapartments.com/content/_index.en.md

 items:
 - title: Rental
   image: /images/IMG_9845-HDR-492x277.jpg
-  desc: We rent out apartments and jet skis in the center of Balestrand.
+  desc: We rent apartments and jet skis in the center of Balestrand.
 Perfect for short day trips in the local area.
   button: More information
   url : /en/utleie

 - title: Location
   image: /images/balestrand-492x277.jpg
-  desc: Our apartments are located centrally in Balestrand.
-With calm and quiet surroundings and an amazing view of the fjord.
-Balestrand offers beautiful scenery and high mountains with fantastic hiking opportunities.
-With short distances to grocery stores, tourist information and hiking opurtunities this is a perfect base for a longer stay.
+  desc: All our apartments are centrally located in the center of Balestrand.
+Quiet surroundings and with a fantastic view of the fjord.
+Short distances to what you need.
   button: More information
   url : /en/lokasjon

 - title: Activities
   image: /images/IMG_6248-492x277.jpg
-  desc: Balestrand has many hidden treasures to explore.
-Go hiking in the high mountains, watch the fjord from above, or cruise the fjord, close to the elements.
-The opportunities are endless.
+  desc: Balestrand has a lot to offer you as a visitor.
+Whether you travel alone or in a group.
+There is a lot to choose from.
   button: Find activities in Balestrand.
   url: /en/aktiviteter